-About 70% of parents do not remember seeing any previews that they felt were incompatible with the feature they were preceding.
+70% of parents do not remember seeing any previews in the past year that they felt were incompatible with the feature they were preceding.

-In the past 12 months, have you seen any movie trailers /previews that seemed incompatible with the feature movie they were preceding?
-(Total Parents N=1488)
+In the past 12 months\, have you seen any movie trailers / previews that seemed incompatible with the feature movie they were preceding?
+(Total Parents N=1559)